patrycjapraczyk/mcu-test-app/README.md

 https://freevirtualserialports.com

 ## Future development:
-Detailed description and instructions of the future tasks is found under **Gitlab issues**
+Detailed description and instructions for the future tasks is found under **Gitlab issues**